PurgatoryMP/Sequenced_Bake/ReadMe.md

 - Naming conventions
 - Sprite sheet grid layout settings

-These settings can be accessed in the respective panel UI within Blender.
+These settings can be accessed in the respective N panel and node UI within Blender.

----

-## Examples

-**Animated Bake Example**